Lately, I’ve had A LOT of people asking me about Yellowstone.

 Lower Falls is the biggest & most famous waterfall in Yellowstone…it’s 308 ft tall and the 2nd most photographed spot in Yellowstone…Old Faithful is 1st.

-NEXT STOP- 30 mins from Artist Point is the NORRIS GEYSER BASIN & MUSEUM – Sitting at the junction of three fault lines, the Norris Geyser Basin is the hottest, oldest and most dynamic of Yellowstone‘s thermal area.
+Our next stop was 30 mins from Artist Point and is called the NORRIS GEYSER BASIN & MUSEUM – Sitting at the junction of three fault lines, the Norris Geyser Basin is the hottest, oldest and most dynamic of Yellowstone’s thermal area.

 While driving to our hotel we saw a huge deer